tsmbland/discco/README.md

     <img src="https://raw.githubusercontent.com/tsmbland/discco/master/docs/simulation comparison.png" width="100%" height="100%"/>
 </p>

-For full details of the model and training procedure, see
+For full details of the model and training procedures, see

 PAPER IN PREP